Algorithm Analysis

 + " T(n)/nlogn T(n)/n^2");

-for (int n = 10000000; true; n += 5000000) {
+for (var n = 100000000; true; n += 10000000) {

-double log2n = Math.log(n) / Math.log(2.0);
+var log2n = Math.log(n) / Math.log(2.0);

-double log2log2n = Math.log(log2n) / Math.log(2.0);
+var log2log2n = Math.log(log2n) / Math.log(2.0);

-n, time / n, time / (n * log2log2n), time / (n * log2n),
+time / (n * log2log2n), time / (n * log2n),

-time / ((double)n * n));
+time / ((double) n * n));

 }